riot-ci/RIOT/tests/ztimer_xsec/README.md

 The tests succeeds if the board running the test does not get stuck.

-ZTIMER_MSEC and ZTIMER_SEC will be configured following the rules described in the ztimer documentation.
-Defining LOG_LEVEL to LOG_INFO some timing information for human analysis is provided, without that the application is setup for automatic testing (not providing timing information -since they are system and runtime dependent)
+ZTIMER_MSEC and ZTIMER_SEC will be configured following the rules described in the ztimer documentation (one may want to use extra ztimer_perih_*).
+Timing information is provided for human analysis it is not checked by automatic testing, since they are system and runtime dependent, there are other tests that (partially) cover the accuracy of timers.